hogeschool/basecamp/week06/inf-bc-w06-python.md

 #### Goals:

 ```
-After taking this step, you will be able to:
-	1. interpret and implement Python programs with Python Sets: creating sets, difference between sets and lists and tuples, adding and removing elelemnts, membership operator, iteration over a set, basic operations between sets: intersection, union, difference and subset.
+After taking this step, you will be able to interpret and implement Python programs with Python Sets: creating sets, difference between sets and lists and tuples, adding and removing elelemnts, membership operator, iteration over a set, basic operations between sets: intersection, union, difference and subset.
 ```

 #### What to Learn?